ruyrybeyro/chrootvpn/README.md

 1. Accepting localhost certificate in Firefox at https://localhost:14186/id IF a policy not applied.
 This is done only *once* in the browser after each chroot (re)installation.

-If the certificate is not accepted manually or via a policy, Mobile Portal will complain about lack of installed software, whether CShell and SNX are running or not.
+If the certificate is not accepted manually or via a policy installed by vpn.sh, Mobile Portal will complain about lack of installed software, whether CShell and SNX are running or not.

 ![This is an image](/assets/images/01.png)
 ![This is an image](/assets/images/02.png)